paulgreg/esp8266-standup-reminder/README.md

 A simple hardware device to remind you to standup after one hour, typically when you’re sitting all day at your office.

 It is made of a LED, blinking once per minute.
-After one jour, it stays lit to remind you to standup and move a little bit.
+After one hour, it stays lit to remind you to standup and move a little bit.

 You can then press the button to begin new cycle.